Aminmoh9/lab-resolving-git-conflicts/your-code/about-me.md

 I think I will be a direcor a tech company.
 * What is your career goal?
 To keep learning and be able to lead a company one day.
-* Would love to get into the tech industry.
-* I will look for patterns in data where people are not even looking.
-* To enjoy myself.